Tri-Valley is currently accepting applications for an educational assistant/bus monitor. Interested individuals can apply on the Tri-Valley website.

 ELECTION WORKERS NEEDED!
 Tri-Valley School is still in need of workers for our bond election on Tuesday, August 17, 2021.
 Anyone who is willing to help us out with this, please contact Brian Andersen in the Business Office.
 Training will be provided.
 Our polling places are Taopi Community Hall in Colton, Crooks Community Center in Crooks, and Westside Lutheran Church in Sioux Falls.

-The board agenda for Monday's meeting has been posted to the Tri-Valley website: https://www.tri-valley.k12.sd.us/browse/156880
+The agendas for Monday's regular meeting and the annual school board meeting have been posted to the Tri-Valley Website. https://www.tri-valley.k12.sd.us/browse/156880

 Tri-Valley is looking for two junior high football coaches and one junior high volleyball coach.
 Interested parties can fill out an application online or contact Derik Fossum, activities director. https://trivalley.tedk12.com/hire/index.aspx

 The agenda for Monday's (June 14th) board meeting has been posted on the Tri-Valley website. https://www.tri-valley.k12.sd.us/browse/156880 I want to especially point out agenda item number 7; which is whether or not to put the Task Force recommendation to a bond referendum (vote).
 If the resolution is passed by the school board, the bond vote will be held on Tuesday, August 17th.